alexsloot00/WiFi-based-landmark-estimation/README.md

 - the real-world control and simulations using python for the range-only approach

 ### Python
 To control either the real-world or run a simulation, the following script and possible inputs can be used.
 If no inputs are provided the default value will be used.
-For movement, options include forward, backward right, left, and circle.
+For movement, options include forward, backward right, left, and circle, these do not need to be invoked with "", the code will handle this.
+Additionally, when using the distance-only estimator, the chosen trajectory will be dynamically optimized based on the current position, instead of using the input.
 ```
 FLAGS:
   simulation: bool | default = True           | run a simulation or control a real-world Nexus 4WD
+  estimator: str   | default = WSR            | choose the estimator to use (distance_only or WSR)
-  name: str        | default = nexus_car    | the name of the robot as seen in Gazebo
+  name: str        | default = "nexus_car"    | the name of the robot as seen in Gazebo
-  port: str        | default = /dev/ttyUSB0 | USB port connected to the real-world Nexus 4WD
+  port: str        | default = "/dev/ttyUSB0" | USB port connected to the real-world Nexus 4WD
   velmag: float    | default = 0.1            | magnitude of the velocity in meters/second
   timestep: float  | default = 0.05           | the time step for executing movement and computations
-  move: str        | default = circle       | movement of the robot, distance based on velmag
+  move: str        | default = "circle"       | movement of the robot, distance based on velmag
 ```
 Option 1: directly invoking python from the scripts directory
 ```